emredagli/physics-constants-explorer/README.md

 ## 7 Researches

-Some well-known physical constant values were explored and verified by using this program.
+In the [research part](research), some known physical constants were investigated by using this program.

-Some unknown (not derived) physical constants like Newtonian Constant of Gravitation (G) were also explored under the same [./research](./research) folder.
+The primary goal was to make sure the program was working correctly.

+Therefore, the known formulation of many physical constants has been tested.

+Some attempts have also been done to investigate the Newtonian constant of gravitation.

 ## 8 Resources & Libraries